 As cremation memorialization becomes increasingly popular, we strive to provide as many options as we can.
-Rosehill Cemetery has cremation memorial benches, niches, columbaria and a scattering garden.
+Rosehill Cemetery has cremation memorial benches, niches, and columbaria.
 One of our most beautiful options is our glass-front niches in the mausoleum.
 Many families choose to personalize these niches with flowers, mementos, photographs and customized urns.

 Funeral chapels offer convenience

 We have 2 beautiful chapels available for memorial and committal services at Rosehill Cemetery, the May Chapel and the Hennig Chapel.
 Each provides a peaceful and reverent space to honor and celebrate life.

 The May Chapel, the larger of the chapels, overlooks the property’s scenic lake.
 It seats 120 people and features a traditional setup with pews and a podium.
 It also easily accommodates a catered gathering—and brides sometimes choose it for their weddings.
 It's that pretty!
 The smaller Hennig Chapel is in our mausoleum.
 The simple, elegant, church-like setting with pews holds about 65 people.